cellml/libcellml/docs/reference/inform/inform6_2.rst

         Read more

    .. container:: infospec

-     You can read the import statement in lines 5-7 above as: "retrieve the :code:`Units` called :code:`twoLitrePot` from the file :code:`paint_pot_sizes.cellml`, and store it here in this model under the name :code:`potOfPaint`.
+     You can read the import statement in lines 5-7 above as: "retrieve the :code:`Units` called :code:`twoLitrePot` from the file :code:`paint_pot_sizes.cellml`, and store it here in this model under the name :code:`potOfPaint` ".

      .. code-block:: xml